Everyone dreams of having the most wonderful, pie-in-the-sky-high, beautiful, and memorable Christmas season.

 You may not feel like the cheeriest elf on the block…and that’s totally okay.
-It takes time to experience happiness and joy after life crushes and devastates you.
+It takes time to experience happiness, peace, and joy after life crushes and devastates you.

 Even through thick grief, we truly have the ability to create meaningful holidays.
 They might not hold the same joy you once knew, but they can be special and meaningful once again.

 The next tips I share in my next blog post will share specific ideas on how to navigate through the holidays during times of grief, yet still create a meaningful holiday season.

 Praying right now for everybody who is going through trials, challenges, conflicts, and grief.
 I am genuinely sorry for your heartache and pain!

-May you all choose to create and have a peaceful, meaningful, special holiday season filled with memorable moments.
+May you choose to create and have a peaceful, meaningful, special holiday season filled with memorable moments.

 Gratitude & blessings,